jinbass/NJCircleLine/README.md

 <img src="screenshots/styling.png" width="400"/>

 ### Advanced Control
-If you map view doesn't support gestures, especially zoom, then in most cases you should be OK with above usages.
-However, if you are enabling zoom in your map view, the circles once drawn in the map need to be eliminated and redrawn to match ahd map camera.
+If you map view doesn't support gestures, especially zoom, then in most cases it should be enough with above usages.
+However, if you are enabling zoom in your map view, the circles once drawn in the map need to be eliminated and redrawn to match the map camera.

 Fortunately doing this is not that complicated, all you need to do is to hold the path and reference of the array of circles returned by NJCircleLine methods.
 ```swift